 All Sizes Welcomed

-Since 1964, the Cape May-Lewes Ferry has transported over 50 million vehicles of all sizes, shapes, and colors over the Delaware Bay.
-The ferries can accommodate approximately 100 standard sized vehicles per crossing.
+The Cape May-Lewes Ferry can accommodate approximately 100 standard sized vehicles per crossing.
 Vehicles range from bicycles walked on board to cars, SUVs, motorcycles, RVs, tour buses and large tractor trailers carrying interstate cargo.
 Regardless of the size of your wheels, we look forward to welcoming you aboard.
-Below we outline details about the types of vehicles we can transport, size limitations, and fare information.
+Check out our Pinterest Board Cool & Colorful Wheels to see some of the more unusual vehicles we've welcomed aboard!

 All vehicles are driven or walked on (bicycles) via ramps, and then parked or positioned on the main car deck, the lowest deck on the Ferry.
 If you have special needs, arrangements can be made for Ferry staff to drive your car on board for you while you or those in your party take elevators to passenger decks.